School of Social Work

 The mission of the School of Social Work at Wayne State University is to transmit, develop, critically examine, and apply knowledge to advance social work practice and social welfare policy for the promotion of social, cultural and economic justice for poor, vulnerable, and oppressed population groups and for society as a whole.
 This mission is accomplished in a learning environment designed to prepare ethical and competent social work practitioners, in primarily urban settings, for social work practice, for conducting research with particular relevance to urban populations; and for innovative leadership and service to the urban community and the social work profession.
 Both faculty and students serve the community by participating in professional organizations, civic and community groups, and human service organizations.

 The School of Social Work is an integral part of Wayne State University, an urban university in a culturally diverse, industrialized, metropolitan area.
 The School demonstrates its commitment to addressing the problems of people living in this environment through its teaching, research, and service activities.
-Through applied research, work in the classroom and placements in human service organizations that are the sites for field education, students learn how to provide effective social services and to influence social policies.
+Through applied research, work in the classroom and placements in human service organizations that are the sites for practicum education, students learn how to provide effective social services and to influence social policies.

 The School prepares professionals to help alleviate the conditions of those affected by poverty, racism, sexism, ageism, homophobia, unemployment, or mental health challenges and physical and/or developmental impairments.
 Students learn evidence-based methods of intervention with individuals, families, groups, communities, and organizations.
 Doctoral students learn the advanced research competencies required to engage in applied research for social work practice and social welfare policy.
 In synchrony with its emphasis on serving people in the Detroit metropolitan area, the School shares with the University a commitment to recruit students of minority ethnic backgrounds.